TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![Samba Service](../../../static/media/post-images/zero-trust-samba/samba-service.png)

 Now that my Samba server is up and running, I need to connect to it.
 I do not want this service exposed to the public Internet, so I want to reach it through a private network.
 However, most private networks trust all users inside of them.
 I want to only let certain users in this private network reach this service (and no other services).
-To do that, I'm going to use Cloudflare Tunnel.
+To do that, I'm going to use Cloudflare Tunnel and Zero Trust network rules in Cloudflare Gateway.

 ## Cloudflare Tunnel

 [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) connects applications, resources, and networks to Cloudflare's global network without requiring me to open up holes in my own firewall.
 The Cloudflare Tunnel daemon, `cloudflared`, will create outbound-only connections to Cloudflare.
 The daemon is [open-sourced](https://github.com/cloudflare/cloudflared) and [releases are available](https://github.com/cloudflare/cloudflared/releases) for several different operating systems.

-Cloudflare Tunnel can be used for public-facing applications, [interal resources](https://developers.cloudflare.com/cloudflare-one/tutorials/share-new-site) that need Zero Trust rules, or in a deployment [similar to a private network](https://developers.cloudflare.com/cloudflare-one/tutorials/warp-to-tunnel), like what I'm doing in this tutorial.
+Cloudflare Tunnel can be used for public-facing applications, [internal resources](https://developers.cloudflare.com/cloudflare-one/tutorials/share-new-site) that need Zero Trust rules, or in a deployment [similar to a private network](https://developers.cloudflare.com/cloudflare-one/tutorials/warp-to-tunnel), like what I'm doing in this tutorial.

 ### Install and Authenticate